Manufacturers, your buyers’ number one preferred channel is e-commerce.

 Why do manufacturers (and their customers) need e-commerce?

-In 2021, it is clear that manufacturers have accepted the move to digital.
-According to 2021 data from The Manufacturing & E-Commerce Benchmark Report, 98% of manufacturers have, are, or are planning to implement an e-commerce strategy.
+For manufactures specifically, it is clear that the industry has accepted the move to digital.
+According to our data in The Manufacturing & E-Commerce Benchmark Report, 98% of manufacturers have, are, or are planning to implement an e-commerce strategy.
 On top of that, 42% of the manufacturers who have invested in e-commerce and digital recognize improved customer relationships as a result.

 In this same study, manufacturers reported that more than half of their overall revenue was generated via online sales channels.
-So, it feels as though manufacturers have come a long way since last year when 80% of manufacturers still depended primarily on their internal sales force to drive revenue, according to Digital Commerce 360.
-Yet, we know that manufacturers still have a few more improvements to make in order to appease B2B customer expectations.
+Manufacturers have come a long way since 2021 when 80% of manufacturers still depended primarily on their internal sales force to drive revenue.

-Today’s B2B customers want to be in control of their experience online, so you need to offer self-service capabilities in addition to a transactional website.
-And when engaging with your web store, these customers also expect to be able to rely on accurate information, whether it is inventory levels, product details, order history, or their own negotiated discounts.
-They also want to be able to do so whenever and wherever they want.
+According to our buyer report, today’s B2B customers want to be in control of their experience online.
+Customers expect to be able to rely on accurate information, whether it is inventory levels, pricing, product details, order history, or their own negotiated discounts.
+They also want to be able to order wherever they are at any time.

 How do manufacturers benefit from e-commerce?

 The advantages of e-commerce for manufacturers are clear: If you can provide a convenient and informative online buying experience for your B2B customers, you will be their go-to supplier.
-But what other benefits are there for the application of e-commerce in the manufacturing industry?
+But the benefits extend beyond winning more customers; manufacturers can save significant time and reduce errors through embracing e-commerce.

-1. Provide your clients with a personalized catalog
+1. Provide your clients with a personalized shopping experience.

 As a company in the manufacturing industry, you may have an extensive product catalog that you want to share with your customers.
 But prices for these products can vary depending on the customer, segment, or other factors.
 As a result, you may hesitate to share your pricing information online.

-In addition, tailoring your catalog with personalized product suggestions based on your customers’ needs can help you increase conversions through cross and upsell opportunities.
+Online buyer portals allow manufacturers to provide tailored catalogs with customized pricing, curated products, localizations, and personalized product suggestions based on your customers’ needs.
+These features not only improve the buyer journey, they help you increase conversions through cross and upsell opportunities.

 Price and product personalization are both possible with a B2B web store, by connecting your assortment to a personalized account.
 If you are struggling with a large product catalog, you take a look at these tips on how to offer your entire catalog online.